Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 How many days in Rome?

-The amount of time you decide to spend in Rome depends largely on your travel plans, and how much time you have.
-Being the eternal city that it is, there will never be enough amount of days to see it all – I mean, I’m still discovering new things 25+ years later.😂
+The amount of time you decide to spend in Rome depends largely on your travel plans and how much time you have.
+Being the eternal city that it is, there will never be enough days to see it all – I mean, I’m still discovering new things 25+ years later. 😂

-With 3 or 4 days, it’s still a shorter trip but you have time to enjoy Rome’s main attractions, some hidden gems, and my personal favorite – the atmosphere.
+With 3 days in Rome or even 4 days, it’s still a shorter trip, but you have time to enjoy Rome’s main attractions, some hidden gems, and my personal favorite – the atmosphere.

 Where to stay in Rome for the first time?

 The more central, the better!
 This will help you make the most of your time, as it removes unnecessary commute time.
-Some nice areas to stay in Rome, besides the Centro Storico, are Trastevere, Rione Monti, Rione Prati, Regola, and Villa Borghese.
+Some nice areas to stay in Rome, besides the Centro Storico, are Trastevere and Prati.

 Is Rome a walkable city?